I Tested Every Bikepacking Sleep System So You Don’t Have To

 When bivys excel:

-• Single-night stops where you arrive late and leave early
+• Single-night stops where you roll in late and leave at dawn

-• Riders who prioritize pack size above all else
+• Riders who prioritize pack size and weight above literally everything else

 When bivys struggle:

-• Extended rain—condensation builds even in “breathable” fabrics
+• Extended rain — condensation builds up even in “breathable” fabrics and you’ll wake up damp

-• Multi-night stays where space for gear matters
+• Multi-night stays where you actually want space for your gear

-Best bivy options: Outdoor Research Helium Bivy offers waterproof protection at 1 lb.
-Borah Gear makes ultralight options under 0.5 lbs for fair-weather use.
-Black Diamond Eldorado provides burlier construction for alpine conditions.
+My bivy picks: Outdoor Research Helium Bivy gives you legit waterproof protection at just 1 lb.
+Borah Gear makes ultralight options under half a pound for fair-weather use.
+If you’re headed somewhere alpine and nasty, the Black Diamond Eldorado is built tough enough to handle it.

 Tents: The All-Around Performer